-Governmental activities: Governmental activities increased the Town's net position by \$379,245.
-The key elements of this increase are primarily due to an ad valorem property tax rate increase, higher than anticipated revenues, and lower than anticipated expenditures for reasons including personnel turnover, the delay of the East Wade Bridge replacement project, and frugal spending oversight.
+Governmental activities: Governmental activities increased the Town's net position by \$801,398.
+One key element of this increase was the Town's net investment in capital assets including purchase of a property to be used as a police department and automated trash pickup equipment.
+Further key elements of this increase include higher than anticipated revenues including some of the Town's largest revenues including ad valorem and sales taxes and lower than anticipated expenditures for reasons including personnel turnover and frugal spending oversight.

-Business-type activities: Business-type activities increased the Town of Wadesboro's net position by \$1,891,024.
-The major reasons for the increase in water-sewer net position were lower than anticipated expenditures, capital expenditure delays, capital contributions, and an intergovernmental transfer of assets.
+Business-type activities: Business-type activities increased the Town of Wadesboro's net position by \$167,331.
+The major reasons for the increase in water-sewer net position were higher than anticipated revenues, lower than anticipated expenditures, and system improvement expenditure delays.